 Groundwater levels were recorded during the Condition Survey (16th June 2009) and the initial set of Ongoing monitoring readings (9th July 2009).
 From an initial reading of 6.05 metres consecutive readings recorded successive rises in water levels up to January 2010.
 An increase in depth to groundwater was recorded in March 2010 followed by subsequent decreases leading up to a reading of 6.02 m for June 2010 and a further increase of 3.04 m to 9.06 m in December 2010.
-The latest reading of June 2011 recorded a decrease in groundwater level to 8.35 m.
+The last two readings of June and December 2011 recorded decreases in groundwater level of 710 mm and 1320 mm, the last reading (June 2012) indicated a rise of 1.41 m to a current depth of 8.44 m.
 Given that the tidal position is known and observed at the time readings are taken, this data can be interpreted as reflecting the changes in tidal levels at the time of monitoring rather than the groundwater regime in the slopes.
 Groundwater readings are presented in Appendix E.

 A single line of 6 No. survey pins were set out from the crest extending down slope to borehole BH2 in order to supplement the monitoring of any slope movements at these locations.
-The pins have been surveyed between July 2009 and December 2010 and showed that over a distance of 49 metres, 11 mm of surface movement had occurred during this period.
-The latest readings of June 2011 indicate that 1 mm of movement has occurred since December 2010 with a total of -4mm since July 2009.
+The pins have been surveyed between July 2009 and June 2012 and showed that over a distance of 49 metres, +3 mm of surface movement has occurred during this period.
+The latest readings of June 2012 also indicated that up to -3 mm of movement has occurred since December 2011.
 Readings from the survey points are presented in Appendix G.

 Monitoring data from the inclinometer in BH2 has so far shown no discernible ground movements of the slopes at West Cliff.
-A slight deviation was evident in the second set of inclinometer readings and was interpreted as being attributed to the use of a different probe for the recording of readings rather than an indication of ground movements.
+A slight deviation was evident in the second set of inclinometer readings and subsequently interpreted as being attributed to the use of a different probe for the recording of readings rather than an indication of ground movements.
 Successive readings from October, November and December 2009 confirmed this to be the case as these plots followed the first set of readings and indicate that no ground movements had occurred.
-The inclinometer data, recorded up to July 2011, currently indicate the slopes within the vicinity of BH2 to be in a stable state.
+The inclinometer data, recorded up to June 2012, currently indicate the slopes within the vicinity of BH2 to be in a stable state.

 Groundwater levels within BH2 are influenced by and reflect the changing tidal regime.
-Successive results would seem to confirm this as the tidal condition is know and observed at the time readings are recorded.
+Successive results would seem to confirm this as the tidal condition is known and observed at the time readings are recorded.

 Previous inclinometer data (22 March 2001 to 28 November 2005) illustrated the occurrence of surface creep taking place within the top metre of ground.
 Although current inclinometer readings do not show this type of movement, ground movements of up to +13 mm, in a down slope direction, were recorded from survey pins within the surface of the slopes between October and November 2009.
-During the previous period, from September to October 2009, a difference of +11 mm was recorded illustrating that there is some differential fluctuation in ground movements.
-The total recorded ground movement over the slope distance monitored is -4 mm, measured from July 2009 to June 2011.
+During the previous period, from September to October, a difference of +11 mm was recorded illustrating that there is some differential fluctuation in ground movements.
+The total recorded ground movement over the slope distance monitored is +3 mm, measured between July 2009 and June 2012.
 The variations in spacing between the survey pegs can most likely be attributed to seasonal temperature fluctuations and the resulting discrepancies in the survey data rather than actual ground movements.